tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

  **Sample answer**: I bought 10 shares of TSLA because of a news article about sales of the Model 3.
 The optimistic tone of the story and the specific numbers they cited made me feel bullish about the company.

-Take a few answers from volunteers (or call on a couple of students).
+Take a few answers from volunteers or call on a couple of students.

 * Common answers might include statistics cited in a story, something novel that was described, or the tone in which the author wrote about something.